Potassium channel blocker: Side effects

 These agents include a risk of torsades de pointes.

 Anti-diabetics

 Sulfonylureas, such as gliclazide, are ATP-sensitive potassium channel blockers.

 Other uses

 Dalfampridine, A potassium channel blocker has also been approved for use in the treatment of multiple sclerosis.

+A study appears to indicate that topical spray of a selective Tandem pore Acid-Sensitive K+ (TASK 1/3 K+) (potassium antagonist) increases upper airway dilator muscle activity and reduces pharyngeal collapsibility during anesthesia and obstructive sleep apnoea (OSA).

 Reverse use dependence

 Potassium channel blockers exhibit reverse use-dependent prolongation of the action potential duration.
 Reverse use dependence is the effect where the efficacy of the drug is reduced after repeated use of the tissue.
 This contrasts with (ordinary) use dependence, where the efficacy of the drug is increased after repeated use of the tissue.

 Reverse use dependence is relevant for potassium channel blockers used as class III antiarrhythmics.
 Reverse use dependent drugs that slow heart rate (such as quinidine) can be less effective at high heart rates.
 The refractoriness of the ventricular myocyte increases at lower heart rates.
 This increases the susceptibility of the myocardium to early Afterdepolarizations (EADs) at low heart rates.
 Antiarrhythmic agents that exhibit reverse use-dependence (such as quinidine) are more efficacious at preventing a tachyarrhythmia than converting someone into normal sinus rhythm.
 Because of the reverse use-dependence of class III agents, at low heart rates class III antiarrhythmic agents may paradoxically be more arrhythmogenic.

 Drugs such as quinidine may be both reverse use dependent and use dependent.